cemnisan/spaceX/README.md

 # spaceX

-A Mobile App. written is Swift.
+A Mobile App written in Swift.
 This ap uses spaceX API.
 For more information about the API visit https://docs.spacexdata.com/

 ## Used Packages